 Building buzz is an effective marketing tool because it gets other people to talk about your event and generate excitement.
 Share the information early and as much as possible, give people as much as they need, and grant them special access.
 Let the “social” in social media do the work for you.

-To learn how Localist can help you create buzz around your events, schedule a personalized demo.
+To find out how Localist's event calendar software can help you create buzz around your events, schedule a personalized demo.